-Mental health issues, depression, suicide' these are all elements that have been the everyday norm in our lives.
-This is more in the forefront of our minds since the pandemic and numerous lockdowns, along with the restrictions that we have had to endure through 2020 and now into 2021.
+Mental health issues, depression, and suicide are all elements that have been the everyday norm in our lives.
+This is more in the forefront of our minds since the pandemic and numerous lockdowns, along with the restrictions we have had to endure through 2020 and 2021.

 Do we pop out today and buy cards for someone we see struggling?
 Should we buy a cutesy teddy, a bar of chocolate, or offer a hug?
 Today?

-And all the more with the gloom of Winter, the post-Christmas blues, lack of money, the longest month of the calendar, and now yet another lockdown!
+And all the more during winter's gloom, post-Christmas blues, lacking money, the longest month of the calendar!
 Be kind.
 So now let me tell you of a small controversy.

 Saying Something is a Thing Doesn't Make it a Thing

 Blue Monday was never actually a thing.
 At least not before 2005.
-Yes, this time, it was the travel industry trying to convince us to go and buy, buy, buy.
-2005 saw Sky Travel come with the (brilliant) advertising campaign to beat the winter blues.
+Yes, this time, the travel industry was trying to convince us to go and buy, buy, buy.
+2005 saw Sky Travel come up with the (brilliant) advertising campaign to beat the winter blues.

 Why spend January in dreary, wet Britain?
 Go off and jet set to somewhere warm and sunny.
 Hey, I'm sold on this.
 They even came up with a couple of convoluted equations to show the science!